Paul de Thermes: Italian wars

 He led the French effort in the Invasion of Corsica in 1553.
 The Ottoman fleet supported the French by ferrying the French troops under Marshal de Thermes from Sienese Maremma to Corsica.
 The Ottoman fleet of Dragut was at that time party to a Franco-Ottoman alliance.

-Paul de Thermes lost the Battle of Gravelines in 1558.
+Paul de Thermes, appointed Captain of Calais, lost the Battle of Gravelines in 1558.

 Reign of Charles IX

 He died in Paris on 6 May 1562.